confluentinc/ksql/docs-md/tutorials/etl.md

 There are a couple things to notice here.
 The Postgres image mounts the custom configuration file that you wrote.
 Postgres adds these configuration settings into its system-wide configuration.
 The environment variables you gave it also set up a blank database called `customers`, along with a user named `postgres-user` that can access it.

 The compose file also sets up MongoDB as a replica set named `my-replica-set`.
-Debezium requires that MongoDB runs in this configuration to pick up changes from its oplog.
+Debezium requires that MongoDB runs in this configuration to pick up changes from its oplog (see Debezium's [documentation](https://debezium.io/documentation/reference/1.1/connectors/mongodb.html) on MongoDB).
 In this case, you're just running a single-node replica set.

 Finally, note that the ksqlDB server image mounts the `confluent-hub-components` directory, too.
 The jar files that you downloaded need to be on the classpath of ksqlDB when the server starts up.